-- Students have a right to be notified of their ability to access campus counseling and health services. - Students and employees have a right to be notified of on- and off-campus supportive resources. - All parties involved in sexual misconduct allegations will receive the information and assistance needed to effectively participate in all proceedings. - · Reporting parties have the right to seek orders of protection, no-contact orders, restraining orders, or similar lawful orders issues by criminal or civil courts, and may seek the help of the University in requesting and/ or enforcing.
+- Employees have a right to be notified of on- and off-campus supportive resources. - All parties involved in sexual misconduct allegations will receive the information and assistance needed to effectively participate in all proceedings. - Reporting parties have the right to seek orders of protection, no-contact orders, restraining orders, or similar lawful orders issues by criminal or civil courts, and may seek the help of the university in requesting and/or enforcing.

-Remedies Bradley University may take whatever steps are deemed necessary to appropriately respond to allegations of sexual misconduct, protect students' rights, and keep members of the campus community safe from further harm.
+Remedies Bradley University may take whatever steps are deemed necessary to appropriately respond to allegations of sexual misconduct, protect employees' rights, and keep members of the campus community safe from further harm.
 Measures include, but are not limited to:

-- Implementing contact limitations between the parties. - Offering adjustments to academic deadlines, course schedules, etc. - · Altering the housing situation of the reporting or responding party. - · Altering work arrangements for employees. - Issuing interim suspensions pending a hearing.
+- Implementing contact limitations between the parties. - Altering work arrangements for employees. - Issuing interim suspensions pending a hearing. - · Reporting incidents to local police and/or prosecutors. - Providing education to the community.

-- Reporting incidents to local police and/or prosecutors. - Referring to counseling and health services. - · Providing education to the community. - Providing campus escorts or transportation assistance.
+Providing campus escorts or transportation assistance.